JaredXwos/WordBlitz/README.md

 - isSameTile literally does the exact same thing as IsPreviousTile, compares 2 pairs of ints.
 Consider removing it altogether or making it actually useful
     A: i made them unique to its more readable, it says what its doing. its function is to prevent submission when the user clicks on the same tile twice.
+    R: Disagree.
+You aren't even comparing tiles in the first place, you're comparing coords.
+       And you aren't even comparing coords else it would take two Tuple<int,int> instead of 2 pairs of ints Furthermore, the "IsPrevious" is meaningless cos you already insert the previous coordinates.
+I could call IsPrevious() on any pair of coordinates, not only previous
+       Consider a function that takes a stack, and a tuple, then checks if the tuple is at the top of the stack/the second to top of the stack
+       This will much better reflect the function (It checks if the given tuple is previous on the stack, or if you want to call the coordinates tiles, it checks if the given tile is previous)
+       This is much better than checking if two pairs of ints are the same or at most stretching it, if two pairs of coordinates are the same, i.e. IsSame()
+       Note the way you are using both functions in the code is as if both functions are IsSame() You get top and current tile (cur) then IsSame(cur,top), you get previous and cur, then IsSame(prev, cur)
 - Consider making 1 function for both of them
     A: it can be done, though i feel it is a trivial change.
 - in submitLetter(), question why you used .Item1 .Item2 instead of just (int i, int j) = position; do you find it more readable?